-18. CAPITAL
+18. CAPITAL MANAGEMENT

 The Company's immediate UK parent company Santander UK plc adopts a centralised capital management approach, based on an assessment of both regulatory requirements and the economic capital impacts of businesses in the Santander UK plc Group.
-Disclosures relating to the HoldCo Group's capital management can be found in the Santander UK plc Annual Report which does not form part of this Report.
+The Company has no noncentralised process for managing its own capital.
+Disclosures relating to the Santander UK group's capital management can be found in the Santander UK plc Annual Report and financial statements.